 Is your career stalled out?
 You might need to up your game by adding a new skill set like software development.
 A programmer commands excellent salaries and gets to work on fascinating problems everyday, and the profession is only growing in demand.
-When you want to pick up programming skills in a hurry and get your professional life back on track, a program such as the University of Miami Coding Boot Camp can be just what you need.
+When you want to pick up programming skills in a hurry and get your professional life back on track, a university coding bootcamp such as the one at the University of Miami can be just what you need.

 We’ve created this guide to help you through your bootcamp research.
 We give you the best and most relevant information on the UM coding bootcamp so that you can choose the program that works for you.
 You’ll learn about where you’ll travel to attend class, your scheduling options, the subjects you’ll learn, and the teachers who will instruct you, too.
 And, we let you in on Miami bootcamp tuition costs and give you some options to help you pay.
 It’ll be a rockin’ good time, so let’s get on with it!